bhaskar0120/algo-zen/README.md

 ### ALGOZEN PROJECT

 This was the assignment given to me by algozen

-The tasks that were given.
+### Tasks

-[x] Get the name of all the kotlin repos and sort it by stars [x] Add a second page
+- [x] Get the name of all the kotlin repos and sort it by stars
+- [x] Add a second page
-[x] Get the README file and stars from the given repo
+- [x] Get the README file and stars from the given repo

 All the task are completed as was mentioned.